Contact and Office Hours

 Awards, Honors, and Service

-I have been the Director of Writing since 1998 and am also currently the Chair of the Faculty Library Committee.
-I received the Wagner College Distinguished Teaching Award in 2011 and the Wagner College Distinguished Scholarship Award in 2002 and in 2006.
+Currently Chair of the Faculty Library Committee, I received the Wagner College Distinguished Teaching Award in 2011 and the Wagner College Distinguished Scholarship Award in 2002 and in 2006.
+I was the Director of Writing from 1998 to 2013.
 I regularly participate in the annual Folger Institute seminars and in NEH summer seminars and have received numerous NEH grants.